Christina Melton Crain Unit: Location, composition, and operations

 The Christina Crain Unit houses all non-death row custody levels and is equipped to hold 2,014 prisoners.
 Crain consists of seven separate satellite units, each serving a distinct purpose.

 Crain's Reception Center is the place where new female arrivals to the TDCJ are processed.
 In addition the center houses a boot camp program.
 The 174 bed Valley Unit houses pregnant, elderly, and developmentally delayed prisoners.
-As of 1993 72 beds are reserved for the mentally retarded.
+As of 1993 72 beds are reserved for the intellectually disabled.
 In addition Valley houses the prison library.
 Female prisoners throughout Texas who are not state jail prisoners or substance abuse felony punishment facility residents are released from the Crain Unit.

 Most women in Crain live in dormitories described by Leah Karotkin of the Houston Press as "drab" and "low-slung."
 Most inmates work seven hours per day.
 Jobs include painting and repairing buildings, maintaining and repairing large equipment such as boiler units, hoeing fields, and fixing potholes.
 Crain includes a trustee camp, which was one of the first to be built by the TDCJ.
 The camp, which has no perimeter fence, houses non-violent minimum custody inmates who need less supervision than regular inmates and who are less likely to escape than regular inmates.
 The trustees live in an open dormitory and work in prisoner and prison guard beauty shops, food service, landscaping, and transportation.
 Women in the Valley Unit work as beauty operators, clerks, cooks, kitchen workers, and landscape gardeners.
 Crain has 20 beds available for the Sentence Alternative to Incarceration Program, a 90-day program for first time offenders between the ages of 17 and 25.
 The boot camp is housed in a former infirmary in the Reception Center.
 32 isolation cells are reserved for difficult prisoners.

 Amy Smith of the Austin Chronicle wrote that the Terrace Unit campus "resembles a 1950s-era elementary school that has survived decades of budget cuts."
 It has three regular dorms and a cellblock building with small 2 person cells.
 Terrace Unit houses about 340 total inmates.
 It is a medical unit which holds many of Crain's elderly inmates.
 Air conditioning was installed in Spring 2018 in the regular dorms but not in cellblock.

 As of 1993 women who are about to give birth are transported to the Hospital Galveston unit in Galveston, which is located five hours away from Gatesville by automobile.